 & Tornado Alley

 William Froude (1810-1879) was a British engineer who formulated a law concerning the characteristics of ship design and the speeds which can be achieved.
-The resistance R to the motion of a creature or a struction in a fluid is proportional to the square of its speed relative to the fluid and the area of resistance; i.e.,
+The resistance R in a fluif to the motion of a creature or struction is proportional to the square of its speed relative to the fluid and the area of resistance; i.e.,

 where CD is a drag coefficient, ρ is the mass density of the fluid and A is the area subject to resistance.

 This resistance has to be balanced by the work achieved by the ship or creature.
 The work W which a creature or a ship can achieve is proportional to the scale l cubed.
-On the other hand the area subject to resistance A is proportional to the square of the scale.
+On the other hand the area subject to resistance A is proportional to the square of the scale; i.e., A=sl².
 Thus

-The Froude number F is the speed squared divided by the product of the acceleration due to gravity g and the scale of the object; i.e,,
+The Froude number F is defined as the speed squared divided by the product of the acceleration due to gravity g and the scale of the object; i.e,,

-This may be interpreted as the ratio of the kinetic energy of the object to the potential energy.
+This may be interpreted as the ratio of the kinetic energy of the object to its potential energy.